werner-scholtz/kalender/README.md

   // Called when an event is about to be created.
   onEventCreate: (event) {
-    // This allows you to modify the event before it is created. event.copyWith(data: data);
+    // This allows you to modify the event before it is created. return event.copyWith(data: data);
   }

-  // Called when a new event is created.
+  // Called when a new event has been created.
   onEventCreated: (event) {
     // Add the event to the eventsController. eventsController.addEvent(event);
   },

+  // Called before a event is changed.
+  onEventChange: (event) {}

-  // Called when a event has been changed (rescheduling / resizing)
+  // Called when a event has been changed (rescheduled / resized)
   onEventChanged: (event, updatedEvent) {
     // Do something with the updated event.
     // ex.
 Update it in your database/long term storage.
   },

   // Called when a page is changed.
+  //
+  // Alternatively you can listen to the [CalendarController.visibleDateTimeRange] for updates.
   onPageChanged: (visibleDateTimeRange) {},
 )
 ```

 ### Header and Body